An HJB Approach to a General Continuous-Time Mean-Variance Stochastic Control Problem: Abstract

 \section{Abstract}

-A general continuous mean-variance problem is considered where the cost functional has an integral and a terminal-time component.
-The problem is transformed into a superposition of a static and a dynamic optimization problems.
-The value function of the latter can be considered as the solution to a degenerate HJB equation either in viscosity or in Sobolev sense (after regularization) under suitable assumptions and with implications with regards to the optimality of strategies.
+A general continuous mean-variance problem is considered for a diffusion controlled process where the reward functional has an integral and a terminal-time component.
+The problem is transformed into a superposition of a static and a dynamic optimization problem.
+The value function of the latter can be considered as the solution to a degenerate HJB equation either in viscosity or in Sobolev sense (after a regularization) under suitable assumptions and with implications with regards to the optimality of strategies.
+There is a useful interplay between the two approaches -- viscosity and Sobolev.